WojuadeAA/color_mix_app_flutter/README.md

 ## Overview

-The Color Mixer App (Flutter version) is a replica of the native iOS Color Mixer App built with UIKit.
+The Color Mixer App (Flutter version) is a replica of the [native iOS Color Mixer Appp](https://github.com/WojuadeAA/colormixapp) built with UIKit.
 This Flutter app allows users to create custom colors by mixing different combinations of red, green, and blue components, just like its native counterpart.
 It serves as a sample project for exploring Flutter development and recreating the functionality of the original app.

 ## Features